tox-rs/tox-human/src/groupchat_packets.md

     - return error.
 - if the peer is banned then
     - return error.
-- if `password` is setted in group then
+- if `password` is setted in conference then
     - check the password is same, if not
         - return error.
 - send response packet.